A Stronger Vancouver

 Will these new projects be voted on?
 Will property taxes be raised gradually, or all at once?
 Why don’t you discuss the price tag when you discuss these projects?

-Chicken asked over 4 years ago
+Chicken asked about 5 years ago

 The City Council has not yet made any decisions on what projects, programs or funding sources to move forward.
 The Council will consider public feedback as they continue their deliberations on what a final package will look like.
 The recommendation made to City Council includes a recommendation on a variety of funding sources for Council’s consideration, including a voted property tax to fund the capital projects.